 Prepare examination work papers to provide accurate and complete documentation of observations, work performed and examination findings in accordance with Department and NAIC standards and guidelines.

 Effectively communicate to the insurer, both verbally and in writing, regarding the details of exam findings through exam reports, management letters, and exit conferences.

+Effectively communicate to the department analyst, both verbally and in writing, the details of exam findings, risk ratings and ongoing monitoring recommendations through completion and discussion of a Summary Review Memorandum and supporting documentation.

 Develop Industry Knowledge and Skills: